adrgautier/fffunction/README.md

              ^^^^^^
 ```

-That means input of two signature are conflicting.
+That means input of two signatures are conflicting.
 See the **input overlapping** section above.

 ## Function implementation